sketch7/ssv-au-ui/src/select/README.md

 ## Global Configuration
-Options which can be configured globally.
+Options which can be configured globally. - done

 ## TODO Features
 - Placeholder - done